GhostieeKoto/EndlessRunnerTest/README.md

-# PhaserEndlessRunnerTest
+# EndlessRunnerTest
-Creating a framework for a phaser runner
+Creating a framework for an endless runner game